ClaraMarquardt/ehR/ReadMe.md

 font_import()
 loadfonts()

-# * note that there may still be problems when using the themes on a plot saved in a non-PDF format
+# Note: There may still be problems when using the themes on a plot saved in a non-PDF format

 ````

 **Development**

-- To contribute:
+- To Contribute:
 ````
 # 1. Clone the repo
 git clone https://github.com/ClaraMarquardt/ehR.git